Diversity, Equity and Inclusion

-- Community calendar.
-This calendar assists staff to gain an understanding of cultural and religious significant dates for staff and students.
+- Australian Department of Home Affairs Calendar of Cultural and Religious Dates: This calendar assists staff to gain an understanding of cultural and religious significant dates for staff and students.
 The community calendar can be used when applying for cultural or religious leave, deferred exams or alternative arrangements.

 - The Student Guild’s International Students’ Department looks after the welfare of international students studying at UWA.